crypt0lith/StegoCats/README.md

 ### Key Strength Levels:

 The `-kS` option allows you to specify the strength level of the generated key.
-Key strength levels are on a scale from 0 to 9, where 0 is the weakest but still secure, 4 is the default level and generates a strong key, and 9 is almost unbreakable (maximum-entropy).
+Key strength levels are on a scale from 0 to 9, where 0 is the weakest but still secure, 4 is the default level and generates a strong key, and 9 is basically unbreakable (maximum-entropy).
 The strength levels represent levels of effectiveness vs computational overhead based on the scale.
+Each consecutive level reflects an escalation of key complexity requirements.
+Nobody's going to find the ciphertext you hid in that cat meme anyway, but even if they did they still wouldn't be able decrypt it.

 ### Validating User-Inputted Keys: